dining

 Classifications can get really nitty-gritty for those who care (we’re talking ultraspecialized designs for specific varietals).
 But for the average person (even the average wine-loving person), a universal glass — one that is stemmed and of medium size — will do the trick.
 “It’s nice to be able to smell the wine as you’re drinking,” says Chris Leon, owner and wine director of Leon & Son in Brooklyn.
 “But ultimately, when you’re talking about cracking open a bottle on a Tuesday night, you don’t need to be precious.”

-With that in mind, I asked Leon and nine other sommeliers and beverage directors to share their favorite wineglasses, whether you’re looking for a durable set or a couple of splurge-worthy standouts to add to your glassware collection.
+With that in mind, I asked Leon and ten other sommeliers and beverage directors to share their favorite wineglasses, whether you’re looking for a durable set or a couple of splurge-worthy standouts to add to your glassware collection, and added in a few from my personal collection.

 What we’re looking for